Batcastle/bash-library-handler/README.md

 ---
 Bash Library handler.
 This program will import libraries written in BASH (MAYBE other scripting langauges), written for BASH, and allow a programmer to use them in any program.

 Most of this will be written in BASH for simplicity's sake, but do not expect all of it to be like that.
-There very well may be parts in Python, C++, C, or some other language.
+There very well may be parts in Python, C++, C, or some other language if functionality requires it.

 #   USAGE
 first, a programmer will be able to pass 2 values to import: